Macaw-SoftWorks-LLC/SB-TOS/README.md

 # Terms of Service for Squak Scheduler

-**Effective Date**: [Insert Date]
+**Effective Date**: 07/09/2023

-Please read these Terms of Service ("Terms") carefully before using the Squak Scheduler mobile application ("the App"), operated by [Your Company Name] ("we," "us," or "our").
+Please read these Terms of Service ("Terms") carefully before using the Squak Scheduler mobile application ("the App"), operated by Macaw SoftWorks LLC ("we," "us," or "our").
 These Terms set forth the legally binding terms and conditions for your use of the App.

 ## 1. Acceptance of Terms
 By downloading, accessing, or using the App, you agree to be bound by these Terms.
 If you do not agree to these Terms, you may not use the App.